Why is the West Highland Way Scotland’s most famous walking trail?

 A wonderfully scenic train journey will take you from Fort William to Glasgow in about 4 hours.
 The train ride is especially enjoyable from where it passes Rannoch station, as you’ll be able to recognise places you’ve previously walked on the West Highland Way.
 Trains are quite regular, but it’s a good idea to book in advance during the busier summer season if you want to guarantee a seat.
 You can book online and check the timetables at the Trainline.

-Alternatively Scottish Citylink buses make the journey from Fort William to Glasgow in around 3 hours.
+Alternatively, Scottish Citylink buses make the journey from Fort William to Glasgow in around 3 hours.

 Traveline Scotland is a useful resource for planning your journey by public transport.

 Yes.
-The West Highland Way follows a clear path and is well waymarked throughout.
+The West Highland Way follows a clear path and is well-waymarked throughout.
 It is a very easy route to follow, and you are unlikely to get lost.

 Though there are restrictions around Conic Hill near Balmaha during lambing season (spring – early summer), the West Highland Way does allow dogs on the trail.
 There are also some places where dogs must be kept on leads such as through fields of sheep and cattle.

 Unfortunately, Absolute Escapes aren’t currently able to accept bookings for dogs on the West Highland Way due to a lack of suitable, dog-friendly accommodation.
-We do offer many other walking trails where you can happily bring your dog along – check out our blog on Britain’s Best Dog-Friendly Walking Trails for the full list.

-The majority of the trail consists of well-paved and easy to follow tracks, but there are definitely sections that are more rough and rocky (such as along the shore of Loch Lomond) and prone to becoming boggy and wet underfoot (such as between Inverarnan and Crianlarich).
+The majority of the trail consists of well-paved and easy-to-follow tracks, but there are definitely sections that are more rough and rocky (such as along the shore of Loch Lomond) and prone to becoming boggy and wet underfoot (such as between Inverarnan and Crianlarich).
 For this reason, we’d recommend you bring a pair of comfortable, waterproof, well worn-in walking boots.

-There is no better feeling than tucking in to a well-earned meal and refreshing drink at the end of a long day of walking.
+There is no better feeling than tucking into a well-earned meal and refreshing drink at the end of a long day of walking.
 While every meal along the way will be very welcome, here are a few of the best ones to look forward to:

 Near the start of your trip, we’re sure you’re going to want to visit The Clachan Inn in Drymen.
 Dating back to 1734, The Clachan is likely the oldest pub in Scotland, and they’ve perfected a mouthwatering selection of traditional dishes over the centuries!
 Particularly recommended is the sticky toffee pudding, smothered in toffee sauce and with fresh cream.

 The Oak Tree Inn and neighbouring St Mocha Coffee Shop in Balmaha are stocked with local products, and homemade ice cream with creative ever-changing flavours.
-Whether you pause for their freshly roasted coffee, beer brewed on site, or a sit-down lunch or dinner, it’s definitely worth checking out the award winning options here.
+Whether you pause for their freshly roasted coffee, beer brewed on-site, or a sit-down lunch or dinner, it’s definitely worth checking out the award-winning options here.

 The legendary Drovers Inn has to be one of the most characterful locations on the West Highland Way.
 Packed with unusual ornaments, the candlelit bar is cosy and inviting with roaring log fires.
 The rich atmosphere makes this a perfect setting to pour over a whisky or two, watched over by the beady eyes of stuffed animals, and walls which whisper history.

-Finally, the Bridge of Orchy Hotel stands out as having exceptional and interesting food.
+The Bridge of Orchy Hotel stands out as having exceptional and interesting food.
 The chefs create exciting dishes using seasonal local produce and the results are absolutely delicious!

 This very much comes down to personal preference.
 Many people greatly enjoy the last couple of days with the rugged Highland views and dramatic mountain scenery.
 The approach to Kingshouse towards the dominating bulk of Buachaille Etive Mor is certainly a highlight.